-Many of these major changes in the college sports landscape have been sparked by or aided by lawsuits alleging antitrust violations by the NCAA and universities.
+Many of the major changes in the college sports landscape have been sparked by or aided by lawsuits alleging antitrust violations by the NCAA and universities.
 College sports do not stand alone in this respect, as several professional sports entities also face recent antitrust challenges.

-Major League Baseball (MLB), for example, has recently faced multiple lawsuits challenging its 100-year-old exemption from antitrust laws.
-For example, in Nostalgic Partners LLC v the Office of the Commissioner of Baseball, 1:21-cv-10876-ALC (SDNY)†, four minor league baseball teams alleged that MLB violated antitrust laws when it contracted the number of minor league affiliates and fixed the output of affiliations, reducing competition in the market.
+Major League Baseball, for example, has recently faced multiple lawsuits challenging its one-hundred-year-old exemption from antitrust laws.
+For example, in Nostalgic Partners LLC v the Office of the Commissioner of Baseball, 1:21-cv-10876-ALC (SDNY),\ four minor league baseball teams alleged that MLB violated antitrust laws when it contracted the number of minor league affiliates and fixed the output of affiliations, reducing competition in the market.
+The Nostalgic Partners case settled in 2023, keeping the antitrust exemption intact.
 Another lawsuit, brought by a former player, Daniel Concepcion, alleges that the MLB conspired to fix wages below minimum wage in the minor leagues.
 See Concepcion v Office of the Commissioner of Baseball, 3:22-cv-01017-MAJ-BJM (DPR).
-A third lawsuit alleges that

-MLB's merchandising practices violate antitrust laws.
+A third lawsuit alleges that MLB's merchandising practices violate antitrust laws.
 See Casey's Distrib, Inc v Office of the Commissioner of Baseball, et al, 1:22-cv-04832-ALC (SDNY).

 The PGA Tour has faced its own recent antitrust issues.
-After LIV Golf was created in 2022, the Professional Golfers' Association (PGA) suspended all players who chose to play for LIV Golf from PGA Tour-sponsored events.
+After LIV Golf was created in 2022, the PGA suspended all players who chose to play for LIV Golf from PGA Tour-sponsored events.
 In response, on 11 July 2022, the US Department of Justice announced that it was launching an investigation into the PGA's actions concerning LIV Golf.
-On 3 August 2022, several suspended players filed a lawsuit against the PGA Tour for violating antitrust laws.
+And on 3 August 2022, several suspended players filed a lawsuit against the PGA Tour for violating antitrust laws.
 See Mickelson v PGA Tour, Inc, 5:22-cv-04486-BLF (ND Cal).
-During the summer of 2023, the leagues ultimately agreed to merge, but the antitrust concerns did not dissipate.
-Instead, the merger may have created more controversy from the perspectives of players and fans, and it has also drawn the attention of the Department of Justice and Congress, as well.
+During the summer of 2023, the leagues ultimately agreed to settle their claims, but the antitrust concerns did not dissipate.
+Instead, the merger may have created more controversy from the perspectives of players and fans, and it has also drawn the attention of the Department of Justice and

+Congress, as well.
 This is an ongoing issue with Congressional hearings and potential litigation to continue.